Inside: The weekly food budget that saved our family so much money that we were able to live on one income.

 As a member of mommy support groups, I frequently see the question posed: how can I afford to be a stay at home mom?

 I’ve been a working mom, so I get it that some of us crave “adult time” and enjoy career accomplishments.
 But I also know what a crappy feeling it is to leave your kids in the care of someone else all day.

-Ultimately, I made the choice to leave the corporate world, and I wanted to share the one lifestyle change that made it possible.
+Ultimately, I made the choice to leave the corporate world to live the Soccer Mom Lifestyle, and I wanted to share the one lifestyle change that made it possible.

 There was just one problem— we cut our income in half.

 While I was working, I always stressed about money.
 Even with two solid paychecks, it never felt like enough.
 How would we be able to make it on just my husband’s income?

 Aside from monthly non-negotiables (housing, utilities, insurance), there was one expense that dwarfed them all.
 Once we seriously reevaluated our spending in this area, it freed up a huge chunk of our budget.